AlinNast/AIModel/README.md

  ### 10 GPT

  Here I am with the last entry of this project, as I will build My first GPT Model.
 I will be trained with characters rather than words due to computational limitations
+ The encoder here builds a vocabulary of 65 characters compared to 50257 tokes the gpt2 encoder uses, it suites my model becouse it will be trained on the tiny shakespere dataset

+#### Steps of implementations:
+1. Starting with building the encode/decoder, even though sub words tokenizers are the production desires, wi will stick to charachter level tokenizer becouse of computational limits